paumarro/SE_05/README.md

 4. Set up the database

-Create a new database named `clubWindDB` in your MySQL Server, using a tool like MySQL Workbench or the MySQL command-line interface.
+Create a new database named `ClubWindDB` in your MySQL Server, using a tool like MySQL Workbench or the MySQL command-line interface.

 5. Compile TypeScript to JavaScript
 ```